OCA/account-payment/account_voucher_source_document/README.rst

 Account Voucher Source Document
 ===============================

-This module adds the source document from the customer invoice to the customer payment lines.
-So that it's easier to find the invoices paid when they are imported from an external system.
+This module adds the source document on the voucher lines of customer payments.
+This field shows the number of the invoice related to the voucher line.

 Usage
 =====

-Go to Invoicing -> Customer -> Customer Payments
+1. Go to Invoicing -> Customer -> Customer Payments

-The source document will be displayed on the voucher lines.
+2. The source document will be displayed in the voucher lines.

 Bug Tracker